Harp Lessons - Frequently asked questions

 How long are the lessons?

-For children I recommend 30 minutes weekly, adults 1 hour every other week.
+I recommend 30 minutes weekly or 1 hour fortnightly.

 How much do lessons cost?